lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@part1`
 > Sensitivity analysis: "assessing the robustness of an association by checking whether changing any of the assumptions might lead to different results or interpretations"

-- Very common in epidemiology.
+- Very common in epidemiology
 - Examples: {{1}}
     - Are people who miss data collection different from others?
     - Does the statistical technique change results?